IlmanNashran/IlmanNashran/README.md

 - 🗃️I’m currently learning **Deep learning using Python and TensorFlow**

-- 👨‍💻 Proficient in Laravel and Flutter **Laravel for web development and Flutter for app development.**
+- 👨‍💻 Proficient in Laravel and Flutter **Laravel for web development and Flutter for mobile app.**

 - 👨‍💻 All of my projects and resume are available at [https://ilmannashran.github.io/My-Profile-Website/](https://ilmannashran.github.io/My-Profile-Website/)